 Before receiving busulfan you will be given anticonvulsive drugs to prevent seizures (such as phenytoin or benzodiazepines) and antiemetic drugs to prevent vomiting

 As busulfan is given to you in hospital under the supervision of your doctor, it is unlikely that you will receive an overdose.

 If you think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to the Accident and Emergency department at your nearest hospital.

 Symptoms of busulfan overdose include the side effects listed below in the Side Effects section but are usually of a more severe nature.

 Things you must do

-Tell any other doctors, dentists and pharmacists who are treating you that you are being given this medicine.
+Tell any other doctors, dentists, and pharmacists who treat you that you are taking busulfan.